siberianfox/tinygwiki/Connecting-TinyG.md

 1. If you do not have the FTDI VCP USB drivers for your system you will need to install them.
 It's possible they are already on your system as many applications use them, including the older Arduinos.
 The easiest way to check if you have them is to fire up CoolTerm (see step 2) and see if something like `tty.usbserial-AE01DVWD` or `usbserial-CRAZYMON` shows up when you scan the serial ports.
 If not, unplug TinyG and install the drivers.
 You can get them from the [FDTI VCP Driver Page](http://www.ftdichip.com/Drivers/VCP.htm).
 You want the VCP driver for your host, not some of the other drivers they offer.

 **Please note: As of Mavericks (OSX 10.9.x) OSX will appear to communicate with TinyG without loading the FTDI supplied drivers.
-However, there is a serious bug int he mac drivers that will cause a job to stall midstream.
+However, there is a bug in the mac drivers that will cause a job to stall midstream.
 You still need to install the FTDI suppled drivers.**

 2. Download and connect to Roger Meier's [Coolterm](http://freeware.the-meiers.org/).
 You will need the FTDI drivers mentioned above to do this.
 Go to the Options menu and Re-Scan Serial Ports.
 You should see something like `usbserial-AE01DVWD`.
 Configure the following settings:
  * 115,200 baud